England Euro 2020 squad guide, fixtures and ones to watch

 Prediction

-England’s draw is relatively kind, especially as second seeds Croatia are up first, but winning Group D would probably mean playing one of France, Germany or Portugal in the last-16.
-That could either kick-start another summer of Southgate-mania or lead to the same old blame games and recriminations.
-For all England’s recent progress, you still expect them to come up short.
-More semi-final disappointment would not be a surprise.
+England’s draw is relatively kind, even if it includes World Cup conquerors Croatia, but winning Group D would probably mean playing one of France, Germany or Portugal in the last-16.
+That would be a true test of their status as joint-favourites.
+It could either kick-start another summer of Southgate mania or lead to the same old blame games and recriminations.
+And for all England’s talent and recent progress, you still expect them to come up short.
+Semi-finals again, maybe.

 Join our new commenting forum